elkcityhazard/chef-frank/content/recipes/easy-mexican-recipes/easy-black-bean-wraps/index.md

 date: 2019-12-16T14:26:44+00:00

 ---
-Quick Easy Black Bean Wraps Recipe is an Easy Mexican Recipe and is great for lunch or dinner.
+Quick Black Bean Wraps Recipe is an Easy Mexican Recipe and is great for lunch or dinner.
 Black bean wraps are filled with black beans, [vegetables][1], cheese and all the fixings.

 ## Black Bean Wrap Ingredients

-**Serves 10**
+**Serves 10&#8457;*

   * 10 12&#8243; flour tortillas
   * 2 cans black beans